red-starter/colossal-koalas/documentation/_PRESS-RELEASE.md

   > All it takes to get started on Moodlet is a username and password.
 After that, a user can record their moods as often or as infrequently as they desire, or is convenient within their schedule.
 It takes only a few seconds to submit each entry within the microjournal.

 ## Customer Quote ##
   > "Moodlet has lowered the activation energy for reflection and self-introspection with its easy-to-use, user-friendly application.
-After using Moodlet, I have become more aware and inquisitive of changes in emotional and mental states.
+After using Moodlet, I have become more aware and inquisitive of changes in my emotional and mental states.
 Pro-tip: Use Moodlet!" - Kyle Cho

 ## Closing and Call to Action ##
   > Moodlet is an open-source application.
 If you're interested in contributing to Moodlet, please read our contributing document.